Written by Sneha Patwari, Corporate Secretary Lead

 The amendment takes effect from the date stated in the resolution, or if none is specified, from the date it was passed.

+4. Update Company Records.
 Once lodged in accordance with the Act, the company must update its official records and keep the amended constitution at the registered office.
+Notify all shareholders and directors of the amendments, and make the revised constitution available for inspection.

 Disclaimer: The information above is for general guidance only and does not constitute legal advice.
 Companies with complex structures or investors should consult a corporate lawyer before drafting or amending their Constitution.

-As previously mentioned, every Singapore company must have a Company Constitution filed with ACRA and publicly available.
-It establishes fundamental operational rules such as decision-making processes, shareholder rights, and director authority, and legally binds all current and future shareholders, with changes requiring 75% approval.
+Every Singapore company must have a Company Constitution filed with ACRA and publicly available.
+It establishes fundamental operational rules such as decision-making processes, shareholder rights, and director authority, and it legally binds all current and future shareholders.
+Changes require 75% approval.

-A Shareholders' Agreement works differently as an optional, private document that's not filed anywhere.
-Only the shareholders who sign it are bound by its terms, making it useful for situations your Constitution doesn't address.
+A Shareholders' Agreement works differently.
+It is an optional, private document that is not filed anywhere.
+Only the shareholders who sign it are bound by its terms, which makes it useful for situations the Constitution does not address.
 For example: what happens when a founder leaves?
-How you'll handle funding rounds?
-Or which decisions require specific shareholder approval, such as selling major assets?
+How do you handle funding rounds?
+Which decisions require specific shareholder approval, such as selling major assets?

-Most companies use both documents together, with the Constitution providing the public legal framework while the Shareholders' Agreement adds flexible, private protection for individual shareholder interests and relationships.
+Most companies use both documents together.
+The Constitution provides the public legal framework, while the Shareholders' Agreement adds flexible, private protection for individual shareholder interests and relationships.

 How the Constitution Affects the Company's Operation

-The company’s constitution sets the basic rules for how the business is run.
-It guides internal decisions and shapes how the company deals with outside parties, affecting both daily operations and bigger partnerships.
+The company's constitution sets the basic rules for how the business is run.
+It guides internal decisions and shapes how the company deals with outside parties.
+The effects show up in both daily operations and bigger partnerships.

 Internal Aspects

-The rules on constitution affect the company’s everyday operations.
+The rules in the constitution affect the company's everyday operations.
 For example, if the constitution says certain actions need shareholder approval, managers might need to wait for a vote before moving ahead.
 That can slow things down, but it also means more oversight.

 A well-drafted constitution helps minimise internal conflicts by clearly defining the roles, rights, and responsibilities of members.
 It can also provide protection for minority shareholders, ensuring they have certain rights and safeguards.